erstens/pinpoint/doc/installation.md

 * `-javaagent:$AGENT_PATH/pinpoint-bootstrap-$VERSION.jar`

-Additionally, Pinpoint Agent requires 2 command-line arguments in order to identify itself in the distributed system:
+Additionally, Pinpoint Agent requires 2 command-line arguments in order to identify itself in the distributed n:

 * `-Dpinpoint.agentId` - uniquely identifies the application instance in which the agent is running on
 * `-Dpinpoint.applicationName` - groups a number of identical application instances as a single service